alif898/jellyfin-home-setup/README.md

 ### Hardware

 At the moment, the entire setup is run on an old Dell Inspiron laptop, with 8GB of RAM, using a 2TB Seagate external drive.
+Hence, there may be occasional performance issues with the setup, especially when using Whisper to generate subtitles.

 ## User experience

 From the end user perspective, there are only three interfaces, which are Tailscale, to connect to the network, Jellyfin, to play content, and Jellyseerr, to request content.

 Once a content request on Jellyseerr is approved, it will be downloaded automatically, inclusive of subtitles, and once done, Jellyfin will automatically be updated.

 ## Future plans

 Future enhancements, as well as any user feedback or issues, are tracked on [GitHub Issues](https://github.com/alif898/jellyfin-home-setup/issues).